 REPORT ON SELECTION OF CONTRACTOR (e.g. external consultant)

-The report is to be complied with to assur that you as a grantee follows what is called “single tender procedures” which you must apply when contract is more than 2.500 euro and does not exceed 20.000 euro (as stated in art.
+The report is to be complied with to assure that you as a grantee follow what is called “single tender procedures” which you must apply when contract is more than 2.500 euro and does not exceed 20.000 euro (as stated in art.
 8 in your grant contract with frame, voice, report!)

 Yellow parts shall be filled in and the guiding parts under each chapter can be deleted.